Cecilia Michelle Argueta Melendez

 Haiti Healthy Mothers|Healthy Babies Lead

 Mirlaine Joannis, the head nurse at the Olivier Health Center (the main referral center for the traditional birth attendants (TBAs) in Petit-Goâve commune).
 Mrs. Joannis is a native of Petit-Goâve and has been the head nurse at the Olivier Center since 1996.
 She is a tireless advocate of the importance of community health work and offers training and supervision to the cohort of 56 TBAs in the community since 2006.
-The Olivier Health Center is operated by the Methodist Church of Haiti, a long time Global Health Action partner
+The Olivier Health Center is operated by the Methodist Church of Haiti, a long time Global Health Action partner.

 Wendy Jolley-Kabi